ppenumatsa1/todo-app/README.md

 # TODO Application

-This project is a TODO application that implements CRUD operations using a FastAPI backend and a React frontend.
+This project is a TODO application that implements CRUD operations using a FastAPI backend, a React frontend, and PostgreSQL as the database.
 The application allows users to create, read, update, and delete TODO items.

 ## Project Structure